top of page

 In 2005, she began serving the internationally circulated and curated culture, history and politics journal Liberator Magazine as Contributor, Associate Editor and then Co-Editor.

-She was a contributor to Bigger Than Bravery: Black Resilience in a Time of Pandemic (Lookout Books, 2022), an anthology of essays edited by the late Valerie Boyd.
+She was a contributor to Bigger Than Bravery: Black Resilience in a Time of Pandemic (Lookout Books, 2022), an anthology of essays edited by the late Valerie Boyd, whom she studied under as a 2021 graduate of the University of Georgia's Grady College of Journalism and Mass Communication's MFA program in Narrative Nonfiction.

 She happily mothers two daughters, Kamani-Dale and Kennedi-Rae; and is grandmother to Levi Lanell—and a delightful Mini-Rex Bunny, Kesi-Alani.